House of Sharing

 Recreation of a "comfort station" room

-Women are trafficked to be used in the sex industry in any number of countries, rape becomes a tactic of war in Bosnia, the DRC, and so on.
+the sex industry in any number of countries, rape becomes a tactic of war in Bosnia, the DRC, and so on.
 Women become battlefields on which wars are fought—or the throwaway leftovers of maltreatment, the latrines of war’s effects (essentially how one “comfort woman” has described how she felt as she was used and systematically raped).
 And yet, on a smaller scale, homes become battlefields as well.
 We discussed how Koreans are much more willing to talk about and get upset about the Dokdo Issue

 than this issue, which still has living survivors seeking justice; and yet, in what country is it easy to talk about sexual violence?
 Even in the U.S., in volunteering at Sexual Trauma Services of the Midlands, I find that people get clammy talking about rape, abuse, and other violence—especially that which originates within the home.
 People don’t want to talk about this, and yet it’s important, whether it’s the systematic raping of Congolese women or the enormous frequency of domestic violence in refugee camps in India (*hat tip to Sasi, who’s been researching this*) or the issue of sexual abuse within the homes of our very own communities.